Dr. Thais Aliabadi, the nationally recognized endometriosis expert

 A laparoscope is a long fiber optic cable system with a light and camera that allows viewing of the pelvic area by making a few tiny incisions in the abdomen.
 Through this method, Dr. Aliabadi can remove harmful tissue.

+Dr. Aliabadi typically performs laparoscopies at the Outpatient Hysterectomy Center, a dedicated facility that she operates with another physician.
 A minimally invasive laparoscopy is not near as invasive as traditional open surgery and carries less risk of infection and scarring.
 Patients are put under general anesthesia during the 45-minute procedure.

 The long-term effectiveness of laparoscopic surgery

 Laparoscopic endometriosis surgery serves as an excellent method of achieving symptom relief.
 However, it should not be mistaken as a cure.
 Surgery to treat endometriosis may improve symptoms, but it should not be thought of as a cure, it is not.
-Symptoms may linger, or return after months or years — unless you incorporate hormonal therapy.
+Occasionally, symptoms may linger, or return after months or years — unless you incorporate hormonal therapy.

 Hormone therapy can lengthen relief from pain by preventing endometrial tissue from regrowth.